EU AI Act Article 50: What Marketing Agencies Need to Know Before August 2026

 The EU AI Act Article 50 comes into force on 2 August 2026.
-If your agency uses AI to write marketing copy, ads or sales pages, here's exactly what you need to do before the deadline.
+If your agency uses AI to write marketing copy, ads or sales pages, here's exactly what you need to do before the deadline, and why trying to hide AI content is the worst move you can make.

 The Clock Is Ticking